Overview

 - CSV Importer

 Phone numbers are unique per app.
-Re-adding after deletion creates a new Subscription ID.
+Re-adding after deletion creates a new Subscription ID.It is recommended to include the

 - Update Subscription via API

-Importing or migrating subscriptions
+Importing or migrating Subscriptions

-Import push tokens, email addresses, and phone numbers from another provider using:
+Import push tokens, email addresses, and phone numbers from another provider using:See Migrating to OneSignal for details.

-Delete subscriptions
+Delete Subscriptions

-Subscriptions can be deleted for:
+Subscriptions can be deleted for:- Data privacy

 - Cleaning up inactive records